Sieep-Coding/Check-Your-Lua/readme.md

-# Check Yor Lua 🔎 The Minimal Testing Framework
+# Check Your Lua 🔎 The Minimal Testing Framework

 > [!WARNING]
 > Work in Progress.
 This library is not ready for usage. ⚠️

-A single-file, minimal Lua testing framework.
+A single-file, minimal Lua testing framework designed for simplicity and ease of use.

 Portable and easy to run.

-I didn't like any testing frameworks so I wrote my own.
+After trying various testing frameworks, I decided to create my own.

 ![License: UNLICENSE](https://img.shields.io/badge/License-UNLICENSE-blue.svg)